-From the early season catch and release opener in March until the season closes at the end of September, there is always some surface feeding activity.
+From the early season catch and release opener in January, until the season closes in mid-October, there is always some surface feeding activity.

 Hatch dates are never carved in stone.
 Weather patterns will have an effect.
 Insect size varies with different watersheds, and time of year.

 A "Tan Caddis" may be imitated with a size #14 in June, and a size #18 during September.
 When the fish get fussy, carrying different styles of the same pattern can pay off.

 |© Jason Freund1998, for Bob Blumreich and Silver Doctor Fly Fishing|